aus-plant-phenomics-network/amiga-fastapi/README.md

 * The service is defined to start running and publishing data when the amiga boots up.
 We might not want to implement it this way.
 It might be better to define start and stop methods for the LiDAR scanner itself.

 ### lidar-app
 The template upon which this app is based assumes ReactJS expertise, which I do not have.
 For the purposes of demoing the LiDAR connectivity, we are simply returning an HTML/Javascript file directly from FastAPI which creates a Plotly graph of the streaming data.
+The code is in `main.py`.

 __Notes/TODO:__
 * When you start the scanning a buffer is created in the `lidar-app` which keeps track of the lidar messages. ~1/100 of them are processed for display and sent to the frontend over a websocket but most are just kept in memory and processed and written to a pointcloud (.ply file) when the stop button is pressed.
 It might be better to write these messages to disk, rather than keep them in memory.